agarh16/HabitTracker_Habitat/README.md

 python -m pip install --upgrade pip
 ```

-Once you have your latest pip version, go to the downloaded folder through your Terminal and type:
+Once you have your latest pip version, go to the downloaded folder Habitat_OOFPP-master through your Terminal and type:

 ```
 pip3 install -r requirements.txt